croz-ltd/nrich/nrich-jackson-spring-boot-starter/README.md

 ```

-### Using the library
+### Using the module

-This library configures `ObjectMapper` instance by adding additional modules and options to it.
+This module configures `ObjectMapper` instance by adding additional modules and options to it.
 It is used when serializing or deserializing JSON using `ObjectMapper` bean.
 For example if `nrich.jackson.convert-empty-strings-to-null` is active and received JSON contains empty strings they will be converted to null values when deserializing JSON to class instance.